Double-Cover-Based Analysis of the Bethe Permanent of Block-Structured Positive Matrices: Factor-Graph View of the Trace Kernel

-This section provides a short NFG-based view behind Definitions~\ref{def:W-operator}--\ref{def:S-general}.
-The goal is to justify (i) why the indeterminates $\bm{t},\bm{u}$ act as counting indeterminates in the generating functions, and (ii) why the relevant cycle weights collapse to trace moments $\trace(\matr{W}^k)$ (equivalently $\trace(\matr{S}^k)$).
+This section provides a short NFG-based view behind the symmetric state-transition matrix $\matr{S}$ in Definition~\ref{def:S-general}.
+To this end, we first introduce an asymmetric weighted transition matrix $\matr{W}$ to capture the fundamental walk operations.
+The goal is to justify (i) why the indeterminates $\bm{t},\bm{u}$ act as counting indeterminates in the generating functions, and (ii) why the relevant cycle weights collapse to trace powers $\trace(\matr{W}^h)$ (equivalently $\trace(\matr{S}^h)$).